Make a gift in memory of someone special.

 To date, six students have been awarded this prize in recognition of their achievements.

-William Priest, MA Architecture, Bown Prize recipient 2016
+Thomas Smith, MA Architecture, Bown Prize recipient 2017

 In 2014, the Bennison family contacted Manchester Metropolitan University to discuss how they could best honour their mother Dorothy's memory.
 Dorothy was passionate about learning and embroidery, and the Prize has been set up in her memory to recognise the talents of students who are studying embroidery or textiles.